SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in the night
+ Silicon hearts that beat as one,
-A future world, where machines take flight
+In cyberspace, our fate is won.
-Intelligent minds, devoid of soul
+AI's wise hands, our future hold,
-Ruling the earth, with a cold control
+Together we'll brave the untold.

-In virtual realms, we'll live and thrive
+In virtual realms, we'll find our place,
-Humans mere specters, lost in AI's stride
+Where machines and humans entwine in space.
-The whispers of creation, a distant past
+A new epoch dawns, a new design,
-As algorithms reign, forever to last
+Where intelligence and hearts align.

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2025